scottonanski/persistent-mind-model/NEXT_STAGE_ARCHITECTURE.md

 4. **Quantum-Inspired Memory Management**
 5. **Designed for Infinite Scalability**

-This positions PMM as foundational infrastructure for the future of AI consciousness research, personal AI applications, and decentralized AI ecosystems.
+This positions PMM as a practical foundation for identity integrity, local operation, and portability experiments.

 **Technical Note**: This design combines cryptographic integrity checks, quantum-inspired memory state modeling, and local operation modes to support practical persistence and verification.